Brain Tumor Center

 The Brain Tumor Center at UTHealth Neurosciences is a leading center for the diagnosis and treatment of tumors of the brain and spine.
 The Center’s team of neuroscience specialists combines clinical expertise and the latest technology with compassionate care, bringing hope to patients after a brain tumor diagnosis.

-Under the leadership of world-renowned neurosurgeon and researcher Dong Kim, MD, professor and chair of the Vivian L. Smith Department of Neurosurgery at McGovern Medical School at UTHealth and director of the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center, the Brain Tumor Center includes specialists from multiple disciplines: neurology, neurosurgery, neuro-oncology, radiation oncology, interventional pain management, physical therapy, and genetic counseling.
+Under the leadership of world-renowned neurosurgeon and researcher Dong Kim, MD, professor of the Vivian L. Smith Department of Neurosurgery at McGovern Medical School at UTHealth and director of the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center, the Brain Tumor Center includes specialists from multiple disciplines: neurology, neurosurgery, neuro-oncology, radiation oncology, interventional pain management, physical therapy, and genetic counseling.
 This team-based, multidisciplinary approach allows our patients to benefit from a broad range of expertise, the newest therapies, access to groundbreaking clinical trials, and high quality services and outcomes across the continuum of care.
 We provide a comprehensive range of treatment options for brain tumors, including open and minimally invasive surgery, Gamma Knife® radiosurgery, chemotherapy, radiation, targeted therapies, alternating electric field therapy (tumor treating fields), and immunotherapy.

 About the host: UTHealth Neurosciences leader Dr. Dong Kim is a neurosurgeon and Chair of the Vivian L. Smith Department of Neurosurgery at UTHealth.
 View his presentation on what brain tumors are and advanced treatment options for them.